 The value of a property is ultimately based on its rental income.
 Some coastal cities will have lower cap rates due to faster property price appreciation.
 While heartland cities will have higher cap rates, which offer tremendous value to income-seeking investors.

 With the coronavirus pandemic, there is shelter-in-place for millions.
 However, thanks to stimulus checks, generous unemployment benefits by state, and the Paychecks Protection Program, I’m confident that many Americans will survive the lockdowns and keep paying rent.
 In some states, you can earn $5,000+ a month in unemployment benefits.

-So far, all my tenants have paid on time in 2020 as all still have their jobs and are working from home.
+So far, all my tenants have paid on time in the pandemic as all still have their jobs and are working from home.
 The recovery in big city rents is real and picking up steam in 2021+.

 7) The Millennial generation is in its prime buying years.